nitikasingh21/DepthCraft-Mastering-Image-Generation-with-Stable-Diffusion/analysis_report.md

 Trade-off: Faster processing on GPU, no effect on quality.

-Example: Running your code on a GPU will generate the same high-quality images as on a CPU, but much faster.
+Example: Running the code on a GPU will generate the same high-quality images as on a CPU, but much faster.

 Expected Latency Impact: Switching from CPU to GPU can reduce latency by 90%, with no quality difference.

 ```